 People and Places

-In addition, the earliest Maya representation of the corn god is at Takalik Abaj.
-Like the later image of the Aztec earth mother Coatlicue he wears a skirt made of serpents, thus representing fertility.
-Likewise, the oldest extant Maya calendar date is on a stone monument at Takalik Abaj.
-In addition to Olmec and Maya monuments there are others of a style called Monte Alto..
+The Maya corn god first makes his appearance at Takalik Abaj.
+Like the later image of the central Mexican earth mother Coatlicue, he wears a skirt of serpents, which represents fertility.
+Likewise, a stelae at Takalik Abaj contains the oldest known Maya calendar date.
+At Takalik Abaj, also, are monuments of a style called Monte Alto.

 Monte Alto is an estate near la Democracia, Escuintla.
 However, its monuments are not Olmec as previously believed.
-They are instead pre-classic Maya from around 200 B.C.-100 A.D, and contain Mexican influence.
-The pre-classic Cotzumalguapa culture of Escuintla further bears the influence of Mexican immigrants.
-Therefore, among its monuments are representations of Tlaloc (god of rain) and Xochipilli (god of laughter, the arts, drama, and dance), both gods of ancient Mexico.
+Instead, they are pre-classic Maya from around 200 B.C.-100 A.D, influenced heavily from Central Mexico.
+Mexican traders likewise influenced the Cotzumalguapa culture of Escuintla.
+Therefore, among Cotzamalguapa monuments are representations of the Central Mexican gods Tlaloc (god of rain) and Xochipilli (god of laughter, the arts, drama, and dance).

-Traditionally, the Maya of the Southern Pacific Coast were mostly k’iche’.
-However, Chicacao is populated by tzutujiles from Santiago Atitlàn and San Pedro la Laguna.
-Aldea Nahualate, Chicacao, however, remains k’iche’.
-San Miguel Panan was also once a tzutujil town.
-However, near the end of the 17th century, k”iche` speakers from Santa Catarina Ixtahuacán burned Panan.
-Therfore, k’iche’ predominates in Panán in the modern era.
+Traditionally, the Maya of the Southern Pacific Coast were k’iche’ speakers.
+Later tzutujiles from Santiago Atitlàn and San Pedro la Laguna settled in and around Chicacao and San Miguel Panan.
+However, near the end of the 18th century, k”iche` speakers from Santa Catarina Ixtahuacán burned Panan.
+Hence k’iche’ again predominates there.

-The Coast is the center of sugar, rubber, and sesame production.
-Coffee and mangos likewise are major crops in the region.
-Therefore, the Southern Coast has some degree of economic prosperity.
-However, most of the land and wealth remain in the hands of a few powerful families..
-The very richest still control the original properties of their conquistador ancestors.
-In smaller communities, however, extreme poverty exists alongside wealth.
+Guatemala´s Pacific Coast is a center of sugar, rubber, and sesame production.
+Coffee, mangoes, pineapples, and cacao are likewise major crops in the region.
+Therefore, the Southern Coast has some degree of prosperity.
+However, most of the coastal land and wealth remain in the hands of a few powerful families.
+The very richest of these still control properties little disturbed since the Colony.
+In many small communities, however, desperate poverty persists.